 Location: Galleries for Chinese Painting and Calligraphy

-The exhibition is accompanied by a catalogue published by the British Museum.
+The exhibition is accompanied by a fully illustrated catalogue prepared by the Cleveland Museum of Art.

 # # #